Call for an Initial Consultation (908) 561-5577

 Estate Executors: Rights and Responsibilities

-Estate executors are required to adhere to the highest standard of honesty and diligence.
+Estate executors must adhere to the highest standard of honesty and diligence.
 Often, it is in the best interest of all parties for an executor to call in the help of financial or legal experts.
-Aiello, Harris, Abate Law Group PC’s team has years of experience in helping executors navigate what is required.
-Review the list below to understand the executor’s role.
+Aiello, Harris, Abate Law Group PC’s team has years of experience helping executors navigate the requirements.

 • Locating all assets